okteto/terminal/README.md

 # Deploy it in Okteto Cloud

 1. Login to [Okteto Cloud](https://cloud.okteto.com).
-1. [Create a secret](https://okteto.com/docs/secrets) called `TERMINAL_CREDENTIAL` in Okteto Cloud.
-For the value, use the `username:password` format.
 1. Deploy the helm chart:

         helm install terminal -f values.yaml

 After deploying, go to the Okteto Cloud in your browser and click on the URL.
-Put your `username` and `password` to access the terminal.
+You'll need to confirm your okteto identity to access the terminal.
 The terminal will have access to everything in your namespace.